Kendi-Nceene/alx-pre_course/0x01-git/README.md

-my second commit as a Sofware Engineer student at ALX
+my second commit as a Software Engineer student at ALX